ON THE ORIGIN OF INFORMATION AND ITS COMMUNICATION APART FROM WORDS

 7.3.
 Among the earliest containers were lipid bilayers.
 Lipids (fats) consist of complex fatty-acid molecules that attract each other and spontaneously form a double layer of particles that bond together in proto-cellular and in subsequent cellular membranes.
 The most common molecular particles forming cellular membranes are phospholipids.

 7.4.
 Among liquid water (H2O) molecules, as in early seawater, lipid molecules formed bilayers as they arranged so that their head ends were attracted to water molecules.
 Meanwhile, their tail ends avoided contact with water.
 Bilayer sheets formed as the tail ends of lipid molecules conveniently and spontaneously aligned to avoid water molecules, while the head ends, drawn by attracting electromagnetic forces, aligned to engage with the molecules of H2O.

 7.5.
-Containers may have preceded life.
-DNA helped life forms create better containers.
+Containers preceded life.
+Early bilayers served as electrostatic supporting-scaffold surfaces to assist in RNA assembly.
+Subsequently, DNA helped life forms create better containers.
 Containerized, life had better access to limited energy sources (see 6.2., above), and was better able to reproduce.

 8.1.
 Before neurons or brains existed, it was established that organisms should communicate through messaging molecules about matters of reproductive function.
 Known as oligopeptides, such molecules were used for intercellular quorum sensing.
 In living bacteria (e.g., Escherichia coli), Niu and colleagues characterize quorum sensing as a form of sophisticated linguistic-like communication involved in bacterial reproduction (Niu et al. 2013).
 Today the oligopeptide neurotensin is found in human-brain circuits, including those of prefrontal cortex, Broca’s area, and parts of the limbic system (St-Gelais et al. 2006).
 The fundamental meaning of early chemical messages was about physical presence: “I am here.”